Estimating Policy Effects in a Social Network with Independent Set Sampling: Policy Evaluation in Networked Contexts

+Randomized controlled trials (RCT) are often considered to be the gold standard among methods to evaluate interventions \parencite{Hariton2018}.
+However, RCTs are often difficult to implement within a social network due to methodological challenges such as network interference \parencites{karwa2018}{schwarz2021}, and other practical or ethical concerns \parencite{goldstein2018ethical}.
+Hence, researchers often rely on quasi-experimental or observational studies to identify the causal effects of an intervention. \\

-Recent studies on policy interventions in networked contexts have leveraged the dynamics of interpersonal connections and behavior to address key outcomes such as managing the effects of COVID-19 in the population \parencite{robins2023multilevel}, managing natural resources to mitigate climate change \parencite{frank2023network}, and fostering scientific collaboration and productivity \parencite{sciabolazza2020connecting}.
-To tackle the issue of network interference in policy evaluation, policymakers and stakeholders require intricate and large-scale policy experiment designs \parencite{athey2017}.
+Recent studies on policy interventions in networked contexts have leveraged the dynamics of interpersonal connections and behavior to address key outcomes such as managing the effects of COVID-19 \parencite{robins2023multilevel}, managing natural resources to mitigate climate change \parencite{frank2023network}, and fostering scientific collaboration and productivity \parencite{sciabolazza2020connecting}.
+Tackling the issue of network interference in policy evaluation can often require large and complex experiment designs \parencite{athey2017}.
 A number of past studies have formulated randomization-based frameworks for estimating causal effects \parencites{aronow2017}{baird2018}.
-In related work, Leung (2020) constructed several statistical estimators to estimate policy effects under specific distributional assumptions and applied their framework to an experimental study of farmers adopting weather insurance products \parencites{cai2015}{leung2020treatment}.
-Several network randomization-based studies make use of the cluster sampling technique, which offers a way to assign entire communities of individuals to treatment groups \parencite{hu2013}, as opposed to conventional techniques that randomize individual entities to different groups.
-This technique of randomizing the assignment of clusters to experimental conditions helps to reduce bias in the focal estimates \parencites{ugander2013}{Eckles2016}{ugander2020}, and has been successfully used in empirical studies spanning disciplines such as healthcare \parencite{harling2017} and information systems \parencite{saveski2017}.\\
+Others have attempted to estimate such effects using non-parametric and regression-based estimators under specific distributional assumptions (e.g., \cite{leung2020treatment}).
+Several network randomization studies make use of cluster sampling \parencite{hu2013}, which offers a way to assign entire communities of individuals to treatment groups, as opposed to conventional techniques that randomize at an individual level.
+This method of randomizing the assignment of clusters to experimental conditions can help reduce bias in the focal estimates \parencites{ugander2013}{EcklesKarrerUgander+2017}{ugander2020}. \\